 Do Dogs Need to Go to the Vet for Diarrhea?

 In all likelihood, your dog will suffer from several bouts of diarrhea over the course of her life.
 In most cases, she’ll recover completely and be no worse for the wear.
-And, as we’ll get to in a moment, there are a number of things you can give her that may help settle her stomach.
+And, as we’ll get to in a moment, there are a number of things you can give her that may help settle her stomach and cease soft stools.

 Understand that diarrhea is one of the body’s ways of protecting itself (just like vomiting).
 In a way, diarrhea signals that your dog’s body is working the way it is supposed to.